 Whether it is low, medium, or high porosity, below we’ve compiled some hair care tips for each of the three categories.

-Try this Candeer heat cap which uses flaxseeds to speed up the heating process.
+Use a heat cap that uses flaxseeds to speed up the heating process.
 Adding heat will help to open your hair’s cuticles and get that moisture in.

 Then use cold water to rinse the hair and seal the cuticles, preventing frizz.

-4 Use humectants.
 Humectants are substances used to preserve moisture.
-Common humectants used in haircare are glycerin and honey.
+Common humectants used in hair care are glycerin and honey.

 Instead, use lighter, liquid products, such as hair milk, or lighter oils, like Argan and black seed oil, that won’t leave your hair greasy.

-Also, try adding water to your conditioner before applying.
+Also, try adding water to your conditioner before applying it.
 The lighter texture will help it absorb into your hair more easily.